-The Company operates and earns income in Canada and the United Kingdom and is subject to changing income tax laws within these countries.
+The Company operates and earns income in Canada, the United States of America, India and the United Kingdom and is subject to changing income tax laws within these countries.
 Significant judgments are necessary in determining worldwide income tax liabilities.

-At each consolidated statement of financial position date, the Company assesses whether the realization of deferred income tax benefits is sufficiently probable to recognize deferred income tax assets.
+At the end of each reporting period, the Company assesses whether the realization of deferred tax benefits is sufficiently probable to recognize deferred tax assets.
 This assessment requires the exercise of judgment on the part of management with respect to, among other things, benefits that could be realized from available income tax strategies and future taxable income, as well as other positive and negative factors.
-The recorded amount of total deferred income tax assets could be reduced if estimates of projected future taxable income and benefits from available income tax strategies are lowered, or if changes in current income tax regulations are enacted that impose restrictions on the timing or extent of the Company's ability to utilize deferred income tax benefits.
+The recorded amount of total deferred tax assets could be reduced if estimates of projected future taxable income and benefits from available income tax strategies are lowered, or if changes in current income tax regulations are enacted that impose restrictions on the timing or extent of the Company's ability to utilize deferred tax benefits.